How to Replace your Broken or Lost Locking Wheel Nut Key quickly and easily | No Code Required

 You can find their website by clicking here: www.lockingwheelnutkeys.co.uk

 Testing their service - can you really replace your locking wheel nut key with just a photo?

-Over the years I have had many contacts from various vendors and service suppliers, so it wasn't a huge surprise when I was contacted in February 2016 by Will Boham of www.lockingwheelnutkeys.co.uk.
-Will's email to me is shown in the image below.
+Over the years I have had many contacts from various vendors and service suppliers, so it wasn't a huge surprise when I was contacted by Will of www.lockingwheelnutkeys.co.uk.

 Step 1 - Selecting a test car for replacing the locking wheel nut key